nnworkspace/elan/30-architecture/component-inventory.md

 ## Purpose
 This document lists the mandatory **Logical Components** of the Digital Euro architecture.
 It serves as the master inventory for the system.
-Every piece of code or infrastructure in the `50-code` layer must map to one of these components.
+Every piece of code or infrastructure in the `50-code` layer must map to at least one of these components.

 ## Naming Convention
 Components are identified by ID: `COMP-<DOMAIN>-<ID>`.